homomachinus/asthink/readme.md

 ## License

 Personal project.
-Use it however you want.
+Use it however you want. xoxos